 Natal teeth (those present at birth) have a genetic predisposition, with up to 60% of cases reporting a family history.
 They are also associated with an increased incidence of cleft lip/palate.
 Natal teeth are a known feature of:-

 - Ellis-van Creveld syndrome (chondroectodermal dysplasia)

 - Steatocystoma multiplex with natal teeth

 There are almost as many numbering schemes as there are teeth.
 In Australia, we use the Fédération Dentaire Internationale – look at the graphic below to refresh your memory.

 If you work in the US, you might choose the universal numbering system, which is not, as you might think, used universally.

 Macknin et al. convinced some of their co-workers at the Cleveland Clinic to keep an 8 month log of 125 of their children.
 They recorded twice daily temperature measurements as well as filling in a daily symptom report and a record of their dental eruptions.
 Despite the fact that it seems that my children were teething all of the time they found that symptoms increased 4 days before an eruption, the day of and 3 days after – just an 8 day window.
 The parents reported drooling, sucking and general grumpiness coupled with the presence of a facial rash and ear or gum rubbing.

-Though teething has been shown to raise ones temperature, it is only by a miniscule amount, around 0.6°C and that will be dependent on how it accurately it is measured.
-The parents in the Macknin cohort all used tympanic thermometers and whilst they are not overly accurate for individual measurements there were used to compare like with like.
+Though teething has been shown to raise one’s temperature, it is only by a minuscule amount, around 0.6°C, and that will depend on how accurately it is measured.
+The parents in the Macknin cohort all used tympanic thermometers, and whilst they are not overly accurate for individual measurements, there were used to compare like with like.